True Love (Robert Palmer song)

 "True Love" is a song by English singer Robert Palmer, which was released in 1999 as the only single from his thirteenth studio album Rhythm & Blues.
 The song was written by Alan Mansfield, Sharon O'Neill and Palmer.
 It was produced by Palmer and Pino Pischetola.

 Released as the lead single from the Rhythm & Blues album, the song saw limited commercial success, like the album.
 It reached No. 87 on the UK Singles Chart.
 It was his final single release (discounting a 2003 remix of "Addicted to Love").

 Release

 The single was released as a CD single mainly in the UK and across European.
 A radio edit of "True Love" was created for its release as a single.
 An extended mix was also included, along with the non-album B-side "Big Shot".
 A promotional CD single was also created, featuring the radio edit of "True Love" as the only track.

 Promotion

 A music video was filmed to promote the single, featuring Palmer singing the song among various clips including a couple dancing.
 The video was shot in black and white, with the song's lyrics scrolling along the bottom of the video.
-In the Netherlands, Palmer performed also the song on the TV show Laat de Leeuw.
+In the Netherlands, Palmer performed the song on the TV show Laat de Leeuw.